Representative Professional Activities and Achievements

 Professor Criddle received his J.D. from Yale Law School, where he served as Essays Editor of the Yale Law Journal and Articles Editor of the Yale Journal of International Law.
 Following law school, he clerked for the Honorable J. Clifford Wallace of the U.S. Court of Appeals for the Ninth Circuit.
 He then spent several years at Cleary Gottlieb Steen & Hamilton LLP in New York representing foreign sovereigns, multinational corporations, and political refugees.
 Prior to joining the faculty at William & Mary, Professor Criddle taught at the Syracuse University College of Law.

 Professor Criddle has presented his research in a variety of venues, including the inaugural Junior Faculty Forum for International Law and the annual meetings of the American Society of International Law, the Canadian Political Science Association, and the European Society of International Law.
-Since 2009, his research has been supported by generous grants from the Social Science and Humanities Research Council.
+His research has been supported by generous grants from the Social Science and Humanities Research Council.
+In 2015, he received the Plumeri Award for Faculty Excellence from the College of William and Mary.

 - Proportionality in Counterinsurgency: A Relational Theory, 87 Notre Dame L. Rev. 1073 (2012).
 SSRN.